MediaComem/comem-archidep/TEST-MATTER.md

     - The list of attacks or the details of those attacks.

-  - The Root Image Gallery security demonstration (26 Nov.
-2021)
+  - The Root Image Gallery security demonstration

     You must know:

     - Why it's not a good idea to run a web application (or any application in general) as `root`.

-  - The CSRF security demonstration (28 Jan.
-2022)
+  - The CSRF security demonstration

     You must know: